The 5-video series provides tips for safe and respectful target shooting on public lands

 Check out the new interactive map published for the Recreational Sport Shooting Project.

-The Arapaho and Roosevelt National Forests extended the comment period to Sept.
-9, 2015, for the proposed Forest Plan Management Direction for recreational sport shooting activities on National Forest System lands in Boulder, Clear Creek, Gilpin, Grand, Jefferson, Larimer and Park counties.
-Three open houses on the proposed action are planned and will be held in Nederland, Idaho Springs and Fort Collins.
-Learn more
+Learn more about the proposed Forest Plan Management Direction for recreational sport shooting activities on National Forest System lands in Boulder, Clear Creek, Gilpin, Grand, Jefferson, Larimer and Park counties.

 In mountain pine beetle forests, Use these 10 steps to plan your trip for safety.
 Don't forget to watch out for falling trees.